Kindergarten - 5 years of age on or before September 1

 Armstrong: Child may bring a peanut/tree nut free snack and a water bottle for daily snack.
 Items will stay in backpack until snack time.

-Bradfield: Snacks are provided to the students by parents.
+Bradfield: Kindergarten - snacks for kindergarten are provided to the students by parents.
 Parents will sign up to bring 10 days of snacks for the entire class through VSP.
+1st-4th Grade - students bring a nut free snack on their own.

 The Extended School Day (ESD) program is designed to provide an informal, enjoyable school experience for families needing supervised care in a group setting for their children after normal school hours.
 ESD is available for students in kindergarten through fourth grade at HPISD elementary schools, and fifth through eighth grade at MIS/HPMS.